DBC-as/sporgetjeneste/README.md

+Sample mobile app for spørgetjenesten, ready for upload to phonegap build.
+Notice this is a demo-repository, and for actual deployment screenshot, this description etc. should not be included.

+# TODO: update this readme which is out of date

 # Mobile app for Spørgetjenesten ("the question service")

 In order to build this application you need to check out mui (dbc-svn: skuffe/rje/mui, github: rasmuserik/mui) into the parent directory.